qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - When reading text data in chunk, don't convert individual chunks to string then concat, as it may cut inside a UTF-8 code point.
 - Some Windows text files have byte order mark (BOM) at the beginning.
 It's U+FEFF zero-width no-break space (it's normally invisible).
 FE FF means file is in big-endian UTF-16.
 EF BB BF means UTF-8.
 Some non-Windows software doesn't handle BOM.
 - When converting binary data to string, often the invalid places are replaced by � (U+FFFD).
   - Directly putting binary data to string loses information, except in C++ and Golang.
-Even in C++ and Golang, it will still lose information after serializing to JSON.
-It's not recommended to make string directly hold binary data (recommended to use Base64).
+Even in C++ and Golang it will still lose information after serializing to JSON (use Base64 for binary data in JSON).
 - [Confusable characters](https://github.com/unicode-org/icu/blob/main/icu4c/source/data/unidata/confusables.txt).
 Some common examples:
   - `"` and `“` `”`.
 Microsoft Word and Google Doc auto-replace former to latter.
   - – (en dash) and - (minus-hyphen).
 Google Doc auto-replace -- to en dash.